EduardoMVAz/ocaml-ETL/README.md

 - The program should be able to read data from an internet file (exposed via http protocol) -> The program read data from an internet file since it's start, having the csv's read from the project's own github repository.
 - The program should be able to join the **order** and **order_item** tables before transforming the data -> The program used the joined table since the start, which was almost the same as filtering the order table before joining with the order_item table.

+After finishing development, the following features were developed:

+- The program's utility functions should be documentated using the **docstring** format -> The functions in the files `helper.ml`, `mapper.ml`, `transfomer.ml` and `reader.ml` were documentated and .mli interface files were created to add onto the documentation process.
+- The project should include tests for all pure functions -> Functions for testing were created in the directory `/etl/tests`.
+A file for testing was created for each of the main modules of the project's lib.
+The OUnit2 lib was used for developing the tests.
+More about the testing is detailed in the [Testing](#testing) section.

 ## Testing

+The testing of the Helper Functions was done in the the directory `/etl/tests`, using the OUnit2 ocaml lib.
+Tests for all the pure Helper Functions were created.

+`/etl/test/test_helper.ml`: Tests for the helper module.
+They include:
+- test_parse_status: Tests the parsing of the status filter, for each of the possible values.
+- test_parse_origin: Tests the parsing of the origin filter, for each of the possible values.
+- test_parse_to_csv: Tests the parsing of lines for the final output into the formatted value for a csv.

+`etl/test/test_mapper.ml`: Tests for the mapper module.
+They include:
+- test_order_mapper: Tests the parsing of lines from the order csv into order records.
+- test_order_item_mapper: Tests the parsing of lines from the order_item csv into order_item records.
+- test_inner_join_mapper: Tests the parsing of order and order_item records into the joined order_with_item record.

+`etl/test/test_transformer.ml`: Tests for the transfomer module.
+They include:
+- test_order_filter: Tests the filtering of order_with_item records.
+Filters for status, origin, status and origin and no filters, with multiple combinations.
+- test_order_summarize: Tests the summarization of the order_with_item records into the final output.
+Tests grouping two orders into one summary.